 Click the

 Bookmark button in the top righthand corner of the 3D Solution Viewer .
-This will open the Bookmark panel.
+This will open the

 In the Bookmark panel, click on the bookmark you want to view.